OxfordSemantic/AdvancedWorkshop/2_3-BlankNodes/2_3-BlankNodes.md

 ## 🔬 &nbsp; Example - reversing SKOLEM

 SKOLEM is a reversible process.
-Given a SKOLEMized node IRI, we can determine the resources that were used to create it.
+Given a SKOLEMized node, we can determine the resources that were used to create it.

 Here is a rule that unpicks the SKOLEM node we just created: